 About Vortex Media Group

 Vortex Media Group manages a group of 7 automotive web sites, each focused on providing editorial coverage, news and discussion on a particular area of interest.
 VWvortex (for Volkswagen enthusiasts), Swedespeed (for Volvo enthusiasts), Kilometer Magazine (for European car and motorcycle enthusiasts) and Fourtitude (for Audi enthusiasts) are among the sites the company manages.
 Collectively the group receives about 45 million page views and 1.5 million unique visitors each month.Jamie Vondruska launched the company’s first site, VWvortex, in ’98 as a place for Volkswagen enthusiasts like himself to share information.
 By 2001 just about all of Vondruska’s time was being taken up and he decided to dedicate himself full time to the project.Their Challenge: Translating Increased Traffic into Revenue

-The site’s wealth of information eventually led to one heavily trafficked destination and mounting hosting costs (one year the company swapped hosting providers eight times to accommodate increases in traffic).
+VWvortex’s user base shares ideas, suggestions, and opinions en masse on the site’s forums.
+Editorial content is also heavily trafficked by visitors looking for the latest scoop on a particular VW model.The site’s wealth of information eventually led to one heavily trafficked destination and mounting hosting costs (one year the company swapped hosting providers eight times to accommodate increases in traffic).
 It became clear to Vondruska that it was time to start exploring ways to make money from the forum and translate the content on the site into a revenue stream.